hello-pangea/dnd/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing to `react-beautiful-dnd`! ❤️
+Thanks for considering contributing to `react-forked-dnd`! ❤️

 There are a few categories of contribution so we'll go through them individually.